 Access from Meiji Jingu shrine / Yoyogi Park to Shibuya station

-- Walk through Yoyogi Park and continue south for about 10 minutes.
+• Walk through Yoyogi Park and continue south for about 10 minutes.

-- Take JR Yamanote line from Harajuku station (¥140, 2 min).
+• Take the JR Yamanote line from Harajuku station (¥140, 2 min).

 Shibuya is the famous entertainment district in central Tokyo, known worldwide for its pedestrian scramble crossing.
 This crossing, where at peak time 2,500 people cross the street in one go, is surrounded by neon signs and large commercial screens.
 It has also been featured in many movies such as The Fast and the Furious and Resident Evil.
 The crossing is also famous for the Hachiko statue, prominently located in front of the station.
 It is one of the most famous meeting places in Japan.
 Hachiko was the name of a loyal dog who waited for his master at Shibuya station every day for many years, even after its’ master had passed away.
-This is a true story from early 1920s.
+This is a true story from the early 1920s.

 Shibuya is also a great place to go for dinner, here you can find Japanese local food as well as all sorts of international food.
 And if you are up for it, there are plenty of karaoke places too.